 Sunset Islands is a quartet of man-made islands that serve as residence for the elite in Miami Beach.
 From lavish waterfront mansions to equally stunning inland residences, Sunset Islands provide the luxury, privacy, and exclusivity high-profile residents crave.

-The upper side of North Bay Road is made up of Sunset I and Sunset II, where waterfront mansions with private boat docks are zoned.
-Meanwhile, Sunset III and Sunset IV are located at the southern part, where designer homes on expansive acreage are.
+Sunset Islands can be accessed via North Bay Road.
+The islands to the north, Sunset I and Sunset II, can be reached via 29th Street from North Bay Road.
+These islands are where waterfront mansions with private boat docks are zoned.
+Meanwhile, Sunset III and Sunset IV are located at the southern part, and may be accessed through 20th Street from North Bay Road.
+These islands feature designer homes on expansive acreages.

 Real Estate Community in Sunset Islands

 Designer homes at Sunset Islands are a mix of waterfront mansions and inland residences.
 All these properties sit on expansive lots.
 Homes with 3-4 bedrooms have interior spaces ranging from around 2,100 square feet to more than 4,576 square feet.

 Estates with 5-6 bedrooms can have square footages of more than 7,200.
 Meanwhile, larger estates with 7-8 bedrooms are typically sized around 10,000 square feet or more.